infinytum/TeSlate/index.md

 For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.

 The app requests your Tesla Account data in order to communicate with the Tesla servers.
 The account data will be stored in your keychain on-device.
 No data is sent to the developer of the app.
 Settings are stored on device as well.
+Please see Tesla's privacy policy for that matter.
+[Tesla Privacy Policy](https://www.tesla.com/about/legal)

 **Log Data**